asszem/AndrasCommander/README.md

     - Rename panes
 - Tabs
 - Ranger like behaviour when entering a folder (new pane opens to the right)
-- History Panel (searchable, actionable, bookmarkable)
+- History Panel (searchable, actionable, bookmarkable, panel specific and Global history)

 ## Forbidden features
 - Mouse support